Budget categories and fiscal policies

 District is expected to ask parents (as part of the standard permission slip) to verify that they do or do not have medical/accident insurance that would cover their child if the child were injured at outdoor school.

-The OSU Extension Service Outdoor School program will reimburse the district for the premium costs of an appropriate supplemental accident insurance policy (up to $2.00 per student per day) for those students whose parents indicate they are not covered and would (without coverage) not send their child to outdoor school.
+The Outdoor School Program will reimburse the district for the premium costs of an appropriate supplemental accident insurance policy (up to $2.00 per student per day) for those students whose parents indicate they are not covered and would (without coverage) not send their child to outdoor school.

 Each district is required to have basic liability insurance to cover student injury/illness.